bongiozzo/musica_mustdie/output/band_ianparrysconsortiumproject.md

 # Ian Parry's Consortium Project

-Дискография
+## Дискография

+### "Ian Parry's Consortium Project" 1999, Progressive

+1. House of Cards  04:17
+2. Banquet for Thieves  05:35
+3. Evilworld  03:44
+4. Garden of Eden  04:20
+5. The Entity (Instrumental)  02:43
+6. Change Breeds Contempt  04:16
+7. A Miracle Is All We Need  04:48
+8. The Snake  03:31
+9. Criminals & Kings  04:12
+10. Chain of Fear  05:23
+11. Pandora's Box  03:56
+12. Humanitarian  03:19
+13. Change Breeds Concept (demo version)  04:15

+### "Consortium Project II - Continuum in Extremis" 2001, Progressive

+1. Continuum (in Extremis)  05:34
+2. Asylum Seekers  05:10
+3. The Catalyst  04:02
+4. Intrusions of Madness  05:08
+5. A Momentary Lapse of Reason  05:32
+6. Mirror Image  05:01
+7. Sentiment in Sanctuary  06:43
+8. What You Sow, You Reap  04:36
+9. Asphyxia  06:00
+10. Collide-o-scope (When Past and Present Collide)  06:48
+11. Poetic Justice  03:57

-"Ian Parry's Consortium Project" 1999, Progressive "Consortium Project II - Continuum in Extremis" 2001, Progressive "Consortium Project III - Terra Incognita (The Undiscovered World)" 2003, Progressive "Consortium Project IV - Children of Tomorrow" 2007, Progressive
+### "Consortium Project III - Terra Incognita (The Undiscovered World)" 2003, Progressive

+01. The Council Of Elders
+02. Spirit Of Kindness
+03. The Ark (Of The Covenant)
+04. Lost Empire
+05. Reductio Ad Absurdum
+06. White Sands (California Lighthouse)
+07. Great Exploration
+08. Across The Seven Seas
+09. Nemesis
+10. Beyond The Gateway Of Legends
+11. Terra Incognita (The Undiscovered World)

+Line-Up:
+Ian Parry - lead, harmony, choir & backing vocals Robert Finan - bass
+Jan Bijlsma - bass
+Joshua Dutrieux - piano, organ, keyboards
+Stephan Lill - guitars
+Casey Grillo - drums

+### "Consortium Project IV - Children of Tomorrow" 2007, Progressive

+1. A Sign of the Times  04:40
+2. Nowhere Fast  04:37
+3. Neverland  03:25
+4. Shadows  04:37
+5. Exodus  04:24
+6. Made in Heaven  03:43
+7. Let the Wind Carry You Home  03:46
+8. Enigma  04:52
+9. Mastermind  03:50
+10. Path of Destruction  03:41
+11. Children of Tomorrow  04:23

 ## Отношения с другими группами